truar/developer-blog/content/articles/deploying-an-app-in-gcp-part1.md

 This generates a zip file you can unzip.
 Let's review the important part together:

 In `/pom.xml`, make sure you have a dependency to `spring-boot-starter-web` and the plugin `spring-boot-maven-plugin`.
-This will activate Spring Boot's autoconfiguration to embed a Tomcat, and enable to create the Fat JAR.
+This will activate Spring Boot's autoconfiguration to embed a Tomcat, and enable the Fat JAR generation.
 ```xml
 ...
 <dependency>